GIScience/gis-training-resource-center/_sources/content/Modul_1/en_qgis_modul_1_exercises.md

-# Exercises Module 1- Introduction to QGIS
+# Exercises Module 1 - Introduction to GIS

 __🔙[Back to Homepage](/content/intro.md)__

-This page has all the exercises from Module 1- Introduction to QGIS.
+This page has all the exercises from Module 1 - Introduction to GIS.

 In all the exercises you find a list of relevant wiki articles and videos.
 Whenever you are stuck, have a look at the wiki.
 If you still have questions